krishabhishek/System-Design-Interview-Questions/README.md

 - Design a conference room booking system for a company which can have offices in multiple cities, each city can have multiple buildings, each building can have multiple floors, each floor can have multiple rooms.
 Each room can have features like capacitiy, video conferencing available, etc.
 - Design newsfeed feature of Facebook
 - Design an efficient Mail delivery system
-- Design like/dislike feature at Youtube scale.
+- Design like/dislike feature of Youtube at scale.
 - Design Paypal
 - Design Air traffic control system
 - Design a realtime service which tells your friends who is online